Configuring Kube-prometheus-stack Dashboards and Alerts for K3s Compatibility

 grafanaDashboards + prometheusAlerts

-This file will generate the dashboards for Grafana and alerts for Prometheus.
-We use the addMixin helper function which is a helper function from the kube-prometheus project to generate the dashboards and alerts.
+This file generates the dashboards for Grafana and alerts for Prometheus.
+The addMixin helper function from the kube-prometheus project generates the dashboards and alerts.
 The addMixin function accepts a mixin as an argument and generates a new object with dashboards and alerts included.
-The alerts are created as CustomResourceDefinition (CRD) PrometheusRules, making them compatible with Prometheus, while the dashboards are output as json files.
-We need to convert the dashboards to ConfigMap objects to be able to use them in Kubernetes.
-The grafanaDashboardConfigMap function takes a folder, name and json as arguments and returns a ConfigMap object.
+The alerts appear as CustomResourceDefinition (CRD) PrometheusRules, making them compatible with Prometheus, while the dashboards output as json files.
+Convert the dashboards to ConfigMap objects to use them in Kubernetes.
+The grafanaDashboardConfigMap function takes a folder, name, and json as arguments and returns a ConfigMap object.

-For the kubernetes-mixin we use the job selector kubelet for all components.
-This is because the k3s kubelet exposes all metrics combined for each component, so we don't need to scrape them separately.
-This is necessary, otherwise dashboard and alerts will not work as expected.
-Now you can run the following command to generate the dashboards and alerts:
+For the kubernetes-mixin, the job selector kubelet applies to all components.
+This is because the k3s kubelet exposes all metrics combined for each component, so there is no need to scrape them separately.
+This is necessary; otherwise, dashboard, and alerts won’t work as expected.
+Now, run the following command to generate the dashboards and alerts:

 jsonnet main.jsonnet -J vendor > generated.json

-This will generate a generated.json file with the dashboards and alerts.
-However, we want to output the generated json to individual files and also convert the files to yaml for better readability.
-Lastly, we'll need to escape brackets in the yaml files similar to how the kube-prometheus-stack Helm chart does it.
+This generates a generated.json file with the dashboards and alerts.
+However, the goal is to output the generated json to individual files and also convert the files to yaml for better readability.
+Lastly, it’s necessary to escape brackets in the yaml files similar to how the kube-prometheus-stack Helm chart does it.

 First, install gojsontoyaml: